AdiTamir1/comments-analysis/README.md

 3. K-neighbors

 ## The Results
-Confiusin Matrix for each algorithm
+Let's take a look at the Confusion Matrix for each algorithm.

 ![LinearSVC](https://i.ibb.co/zVj6jwC/1212.png)